-With the closure of the Moldova Compact, the Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform within the State Chancellery of the Government of Moldova will be designated as the government entity (Point of Contact - POC) to continue monitoring and evaluation of the Compact investments after the 5-year Compact term.
+With the closure of the Moldova Compact, the Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform within the State Chancellery of the Government of Moldova was designated as the government entity (Point of Contact - POC) to continue monitoring and evaluation of the Compact investments after the 5-year Compact term.
+In 2016 the GOM approved the Public Administration Reform Strategy for 2016-2020.
+Following it the State Chancellery was reorganized and the former Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform was deactivated.